telefonicaid/iotagent-node-lib/doc/getting-started.md

 ```

 In this case the context broker is called `orion` and is listening on port `1026`, the IoT Agent can be provisioned by
-sending requests to port `4041` which is also the port used to receive NSGI requests.
+sending requests to port `4041` which is also the port used to receive NGSI requests.
 The IoT Agent is holding the
 device mappings in memory.

 The remaining settings help to define the NGSI interactions - the IoT Agent will be using the `fiware-service=openiot`